mtojek/greenwall/README.md

 * HTTP endpoints can be used as source of health information
 * search for "healthy" phrases in HTTP responses
 * ICMP ping
+* check expires SSL certificates with TLS health check
-* pluggable health checks (waiting for TCP, TLS, DNS, REST, SOAP and others!)
+* pluggable health checks (waiting for TCP, DNS, REST, SOAP and others!)
 * install and run in a few seconds!

 ## Quickstart